Collision Sound for Unity

 Volume: volume the events of this SoundCollider will be played this.
 When playing specific interaction events, the volume will be the average of both volumes.

 Mute: mute the SoundCollider.
 When two SoundColliders collide, if one of them is muted (or both) the event will not be played.

 FMOD Studio parameters

-Size Active: whether to set parameter size when playing the events
+Size Active: whether to set the parameter size when playing collision events

-Velocity Active: whether to set parameter velocity when playing the events
+Velocity Active: whether to set the parameter velocity when playing collision events

 Parameters & automations